 If capturing the glittering skyline and its dramatic, dissolving shadows is your thing, look no further than Elizabeth Quay.
 Just walk around the place to find your favorite spot, or get on the striking bridge to capture a thousand twinkling lights of skyscrapers and a bit of you, in the background.

 If you want to catch Perth’s skyline from a distance, with the beautiful Swan River flowing in the foreground, take a ferry from Elizabeth Quay and go to the other side of the river Swan.
-Known as Foreshore Walk, this 2 km long walk, made up of dirt tracks and grassed areas, offer panoramic views of the city skyline.
+Known as Foreshore Walk, this 2 km long walk, made up of dirt tracks and grassed areas, offers panoramic views of the city skyline.

 You can moreover do different tricks while riding on the ferry.

 From skyscrapers to laneways and everything in between, street art in Perth is revitalizing Perth’s public spaces and fabricating its social scene.
 And one of the many laneways to uncover in Perth to click some amazing tapestry of street art and make it an exciting backdrop for a happy snap is the hip and grungy Wolf Lane.
 Other places of similar interest may be Prince Lane and Nick’s Lane.

 As the first morning light hits the city, the Crawley Boatshed, popular for its ideal wedding shoot location, comes into life.
 A stunning piece of nautical architecture, the boatshed offers a rather romantic site for photographers and daydreamers to let their creativity go wild and footloose free.
 The best time to be at Crawley Boatshed, however, is before dawn.

 Either visit the above-mentioned places or find someplace new, because wherever you choose to take a photo, with Perth’s dry and sunny weather, you can be sure that it will be a stunner.

-Any other suggestion on best photography sites in Perth?
-Spill in comments below!
+Any other suggestions on best photography sites in Perth?
+Spill in the comments below!